 In the first few months of treatment, it is important that a vet closely observes your cat by watching clinical signs and conducting blood and urine tests to monitor the levels of thyroid hormone and to check the kidney status.
 As a result of this monitoring, the first few months of treatment can be expensive.
 However, once stable, blood tests can often be done once or twice a year to check that your cat’s thyroid hormone levels remain normal.

-Surgery can cure hyperthyroidism in cats, but is a technically challenging procedure and you will likely be referred to a specialist surgeon.
-Therefore surgery is an expensive option – however it only needs to be done once.
 As with all surgical procedures, there are a number of risks associated with surgery and anaesthetic (remember heart disease is common with hyperthyroidism).
-You should discuss the risks in detail with your veterinary surgeon before the procedure.
+So, make sure you discuss the risks in detail with your veterinary surgeon before the procedure.

-Prognosis for Cats with Hyperthyroidism
+Prognosis for cats with hyperthyroidism

 My cat is living proof that hyperthyroidism can be successfully treated with a low-iodine diet.
 My cat was diagnosed with hyperthyroidism at age 13, after a year and a half of eating a cat food that was “guaranteed” to cause weight loss.
 Yes, he had lost weight on that stuff, but he’d become very ill, too: he was vomiting several times a day, anxious and yowling all the time, drinking and peeing great volumes of water, was too weak to jump up on a sofa, he even got aggressive with me.
 The vet also said his heart rate was dangerously fast, and he was dehydrated despite all the water he drank.
 I learned later that the weight-loss cat food he’d been eating contained excessive iodine, which likely over-stimulated his thyroid gland and caused thyroid tumors.
 When the vet told me the treatment options I balked: either surgically remove his thyroid gland and give him thyroid hormone supplements the rest of his life, or give him anti-thyroid medication the rest of his life.
 Either would require many expensive vet visits to adjust his thyroid hormone levels until he was stable.
 I said no to both.
 I decided instead to restrict the iodine in his diet.
 As soon as I changed his diet he stopped vomiting, and over the next several months all his other symptoms cleared up.
 The iodine-restricted diet meant no fish or seafood, no salted human foods because table salt is usually iodized, and no cat food containing iodine supplements in the form of potassium iodide, calcium iodate, or kelp.
 I read all the cat food labels and at first I could not find ANY cat food that didn’t contain either fish or iodine supplements, or both.
 So I fed him raw poultry and unsalted bone broth.
 (My reasoning was that cats evolved eating whole animals including bones, and raw meat was only muscle, so I assumed bone broth should contain some of the nutrients in bones that he needs.)
 Eventually I found Hill’s prescription low-iodine YD food, and this is mainly what he’s been eating for almost 2 years.
 I also give him raw ground chicken sometimes, and unsalted bone broth because he loves it.
 He’s now 15 — and in perfect health!
 He recently had blood work done and all his blood levels are normal, including his thyroid hormone level.
 The vet said she’d never heard of treating hyperthyroidism with diet alone, but said I should keep doing what I’m doing because it’s clearly working.